 The “Return” is the amount of profit that you receive when a contract expires in-the-money at the expiry time.
 For example, you stake $100 on the price of an asset to go up for a profit of 80%, if the contract expires “In-The-Money”, you earn $80 profit plus you receive your investment stake back for a total ‘’Return’’ of $180.

 Signals are created by financial analysts with the intention of alerting financial trading investors to exciting investment opportunities.
 Signals are sent as brief email bulletins.
 Signals should be regarded as a guide only and cannot be 100% accurate.

 The Spot Follow tool allows you to monitor the performance of other investors on the Stern Options platform, giving you the ability to view the degree of successful or unsuccessful price direction positions.

 The amount of money invested on a financial trading contract.

 The Strike Price, also known as the “Exercise Price”, is the price of the underlying “Asset” or “Instrument” at the time the contract is placed.

 Technical Analysis is the mathematical study of the price of an asset.
 It is concerned with data and information as well as with the supply and demand factors and the minute detail belonging top trend lines, patterns and spikes on the chart of price movements.

-An Underlying Asset is any asset (Commodities; Currencies; Stocks; Indices) that forms the basis for a binary option.
+An Underlying Asset is any asset (Commodities; Currencies; Stocks; Indices) that forms the basis for financial trading.